Skip to main content

 Southern wax myrtle is an HOA-friendly choice.
 Maintenance level: moderate.
 Tidiness: 3 out of 5.

-Works well in: street edge, mid zone, backyard only.
+Works well in: street edge, mid zone.

 • can sucker and form dense thickets if not maintained